pymander/pymander.github.io/_posts/2023-08-01-golang-emacs.md

 permalink: /2023/08/configuring-emacs-29-1-for-golang
 comments: true
 tags:
   - emacs
   - programming
-- go
   - golang
   - lisp
-- emacs lisp
+  - emacs-lisp
 ---

 Now that I have [installed Emacs 29.1](https://arnesonium.com/2023/07/emacs-29-1-on-ubuntu-22-04-lts), I needed to get it set up for Go development for a project.
 I was interested in taking advantage of both the new Tree-Sitter integration, and the new Eglot language server client.
 However, they were mildly tricky to set up!
 Here is what I did.